 The use of Digital Technologies has an impact on future job requirements and naturally on the education & training processes for engineers.
 According to the IET Skills and Demand in Industry Report 2017, "where businesses do plan to increase digitisation of their processes, 85% believe they will have to recruit people with new skills, up-skill their present staff or do both."
 The UK Government and academia are responding to these new requirements and altering the way they are operating.

-This seminar is only one of the activities initiated by NAFEMS to inform the engineering community of these new technologies and developments.
-Our aim is to create a platform where industry, academia and government organisations can exchange information.
-During this first event, we will cover several main digital engineering topics, with presentations from experts in academia and industry.
-The seminar will also include overview presentations from governmental organisations, such as Innovate UK and HVM Catapult.
+This seminar was one of the activities initiated by NAFEMS to inform the engineering community of these new technologies and developments.
+We created a platform where industry, academia and government organisations exchanged information.
+During this first event, we covered several main digital engineering topics, with presentations from experts in academia and industry.

 We will organise follow-up activities on specific topics, to create more detailed discussions on:-

 - Cloud Computing / Edge Computing / Cyber Security

 - Artificial Intelligence / Deep Learning / Pattern Recognition / Machine Learning

 - Digital Manufacturing / Additive Manufacturing Simulation / Automation / Optimisation

 - Social Aspects of Digital Engineering / Impact on Jobs, Learning and Skills

 What Industry 4.0 can do for the UK, and how UK Research & Innovation is working to achieve this?